-New employees will be sent the Drug and Alcohol Prevention Policy via e-mail or as part of their new employee orientation materials distributed by the Office of Human Resources.
+New employees will be sent the Drug and Alcohol Prevention Policy via e-mail or as part of their new employee orientation materials distributed by the Human Resources.

 The school must conduct a biennial review of its program to determine its effectiveness and implement changes to the program if they are needed and ensure that any disciplinary sanctions are consistently enforced.

 Biennial review will be conducted by the Drug and Alcohol Abuse Prevention Program Content Review Committee.
 The committee will determine program effectiveness and implement changes to the program as needed.
-The committee will review a summary report of all disciplinary sanctions imposed by the Dean of Students Office and the Office of Human Resources to ensure that all sanctions are consistently enforced.
+The committee will review a summary report of all disciplinary sanctions imposed by the Dean of Students and Human Resources to ensure that all sanctions are consistently enforced.